winitzki/scall/tutorial/programming_dhall.md

 In this section, we will prove some general properties of co-inductive types such as `GFix F` defined in the chapter "Co-inductive types".
 In particular, we will show that `GFix F` is indeed the greatest fixpoint of the type equation `C = F C`.

+The properties of greatest fixpoints are also covered in the paper "Recursive types for free" by P. Wadler, except that he uses special notation for existential types.
+This section gives fully detailed proofs and explanations using Dhall code.

 For simplicity, we assume that `F` is a covariant type constructor with one argument and a given `Functor` evidence value.
 An example of such an `F` could be: